The Latest in Continuing Medical Education

 Here you'll find news about the latest developments, partnerships, strategies and tools we use to enhance the learning experience for everyone from undergraduate medical students to experienced faculty and physicians.

-Team members from the UC Davis Health Office of Continuing Medical Education are pleased to be presenting an abstract presentation at the 2020 Society for Academic Continuing Medical Education (SACME) Annual Meeting in Miami, Florida on Feb.
+Team members from the UC Davis Health Office of Continuing Medical Education presented an abstract poster at the 2020 Society for Academic Continuing Medical Education (SACME) Annual Meeting in Miami, Florida on Feb.
 18-21, 2020.
-The presentation focuses on the work done with UC Davis Health neurologists to develop the Precision Interprofessional Neurologic Educational Learning (PINECLE) program.
+The presentation focused on the work done with UC Davis Health neurologists to develop the Precision Interprofessional Neurologic Educational Learning (PINECLE) program.
 Learn more about this program in our Education Spotlight section.

 During the 9th Annual UC Davis Healthcare Quality Forum on March 13, 2019 in Sacramento, Calif., forum co-chair Frederick J. Meyers, M.D., M.A.C.P., talked about changes happening with continuing medical education at UC Davis Health.